andualemu/national_quiz_api/README.md

 	Adding comments didn't work.
 It requres a separate model.

 # Extra credit
-	Profile page
+	More pages and content: Profile page
-	Error handling with store, actions, and reducers Permissions so that users can only edit or delete their own posts.
+	Redux error handeling: Error handling with store, actions, and reducers Permission system: Permissions so that users can only edit or delete their own posts.